 Avoid contact with plastics, masonry and other non-wooden surfaces.
 Spillages on bitumen type products may soften or swell with the fluid or vapour.

 Q. Is this all I need to protect my summer house?

-This product is commonly used on its own on sheds and fences and other exterior items constructed of rough wood, however for a total treatment we would recommend Log Cabin Treatment for added water repellency and weather protection, or Fiddes Exterior Wood Oil to also reduce the likelyhood of your log cabin from greying.
+This product is commonly used on its own on sheds and fences and other exterior items constructed of rough wood, however for a total treatment we recommend over-coating with Barrettine Log Cabin Treatment or decking oil for added water repellency and weather protection.

 Q. Can I use Barrettine Wood Preservative on a chicken shed and dog kennel?